 Creative ways to DIY your Easter eggs with items you likely already have at home!

-- Go old school and use food coloring with these tried-&-true tips from McCormick.
+- Go old school and use food coloring with these tried-and-true tips from McCormick.

 - Make marbled eggs by adding oil to some of your colors!
 Check out this tutorial from Better Homes & Garden magazine.

-- Skip the dye all together and make abstract eggs!
-Round up some materials you have at home (think tissue paper, washi tape, confetti, etc.), scissors, paintbrushes and watered down glue.
+- Skip the dye altogether and make abstract eggs!
+Round up some materials you have at home (think tissue paper, washi tape, confetti, etc.), scissors, paintbrushes and watered-down glue.

 - Tie-dye eggs with brush pens or markers.
 Check out this tutorial to learn how.

 - Save your applesauce cups and reuse those as egg holders for watercolor-painted eggs.

 - Bubble wrap makes an interested stamped pattern.

 - Incorporate temporary tattoos to amp up your dyed eggs.